luigiselmi/computerscience1/README.md

 $ mkdir -p target/classes
 ```
 In order to compile the Java code you need the [algs4.jar](https://algs4.cs.princeton.edu/code/) Java library to be added to the classpath.
 In
 the example the library is in the *lib* folder.
-Since the Java compiler cannot find recursively all the Java files by itself, you need to add a
+Since the Java compiler cannot find recursively all the Java files by itself, you need to use a
 bash *find* command

 ```